 Then, it’s play time.
 Here’s a few of our favourite recipes to use up that liquid gold, the leftover buttermilk you get when you make butter.

-Tips for storing your butter.
+Tips for storing your butter:

-Introducing TheMix Shop’s Butter Bell.
+Introducing TheMix Shop’s Butter Bowl.
 If you love making homemade butter or are tired of having hard butter straight from the fridge you will love this clever device.
 Just fill with room temperature butter, add some water to the base and voila – perfectly spreadable butter for weeks!
 Get yours today at TheMix Shop.